Analytic vectors in continuous p-adic representations: Introduction

-In the general situation ($L/\Q_p$ not necessarily Galois) we are left with the functor $F_L$ which is interesting in its own right.
-For an arbitrary Lie group $G$ (not necessarily compact) we study the functor "passage to $L$-analytic vectors" $F^L_{\Q_p}$ from admissible locally $\Q_p$-analytic representations to admissible locally $L$-analytic representations.
-Then $F_L=F^L_{\Q_p}F_{\Q_p}$ if $G$ is compact.
+The functor $F_L$ (over a general finite extension $L/\Q_p$) being nevertheless an important construction we continue our work by studying its derived functors.
+More generally, for an arbitrary locally $L$-analytic group $G$ we study the functor "passage to $L$-analytic vectors" $F^L_{\Q_p}$ from admissible locally $\Q_p$-analytic representations to admissible locally $L$-analytic representations.
+Then $F_L=F^L_{\Q_p}\circ F_{\Q_p}$ if $G$ is compact and we may deduce left-exactness of $F_L$.
 It is unclear at present whether the categories of admissible locally analytic representations have enough injective objects.
-Nevertheless, we prove that $F^L_{\Q_p}$ extends to a cohomological $\delta$-functor $(T^{i})_{i\geq 0}$ between admissible representations with $T^{i}=0$ for $i>([L:\Q_p]-1)\,{\rm dim}_LG$.
-The dual functor to $F_{\Q_p}^L$ equals base extension.
-We compute the functors $T^{i}$ (which turn out to be certain Ext-groups) and obtain for the right-derived functors $R^{i}F_L$ of $F_L$ that $R^{i}F_L=T^i\,F_{\Q_p}$ with $R^{i}F_L=0$ for $i>([L:\Q_p]-1)\,{\rm dim}_LG$.
+Nevertheless, we prove that $F^L_{\Q_p}$ extends to a cohomological $\delta$-functor $\Ti$ between admissible representations vanishing in degrees $i>([L:\Q_p]-1)\,{\rm dim}_LG$.
+The functors $\Ti$ turn out to be certain Ext-groups and satisfy $R^{i}F_L=\Ti\circ F_{\Q_p}$ with $R^{i}F_L$ the right-derived functors of $F_L$.

-Finally, we study the interaction of the functors $T^{i}$ with locally analytic induction.
-Let $P\subseteq G$ be a closed subgroup (with a mild condition on $P$ which is automatic if $G$ is compact).
-For all $i\geq 0$ we obtain (Thm. \ref{interaction}) as functors on finite dimensional locally $\Q_p$-analytic $P$-representations $W$.
-In particular, the locally $L$-analytic $P$-representation $T^{i}W$ is always finite dimensional.
-In case that $G$ equals the $L$-points of a quasi-split connected reductive group we deduce from this an explicit formula for the higher analytic vectors in principal series representations of $G$.
+As an application we study the interaction of the $\delta$-functor $\Ti$ with locally analytic induction.
+Let $P\subseteq G$ be a closed subgroup (satisfying a mild extra condition).
+For all $i\geq 0$ we obtain (Thm. \ref{interaction}) as functors on finite dimensional locally $\Q_p$-analytic $P$-representations.
+Here, $(.)_0$ refers to the underlying $\Q_p$-analytic group.
+In case that $G$ equals the $L$-points of a quasi-split connected reductive group over $L$ and $P$ a parabolic subgroup we deduce from this an explicit formula for the higher analytic vectors in principal series representations of $G$.